Michigan Matters: Talk of Ford, Motor City and the Future

 Detroit Mayor Mike Duggan appears and discusses how Michigan Central hub will help the Motor City, entrepreneurs and young people.

 And Ruth Porat, CFO of Google, talks how the tech giant is growing its imprint in Detroit as it joins Ford as founding member of Michigan Central.
-They will also help people for jobs of the future from the hub.MORE NEWS: Flint City Council Votes To Challenge State Permit For New Asphalt Plant
+They will also help people for jobs of the future from the hub.MORE NEWS: FBI, Michigan AG's Office Warn Of Romance Scams Ahead Of Valentine's Day

 Watch Michigan Matters, Sunday at 8am on CBS 62